jeffwongqy/resume/README.md

 - Conducted regression and user acceptance testing (UAT).

 # Academic & Personal Projects
+### Numerical Algorithms for Stimulating Heat Diffusion in a 2D-System
+TBC

 ### **Forecasting HIV Trends in Singapore (1985-2023) using ARIMA Modelling**
 - Preprocessed and analyzed historical HIV case data in Singapore from 1985 to 2023.
 - Determined the optimal ARIMA model parameters for accurately capturing trends in HIV cases.